 Benzie Central Schools expects students to conduct themselves as good citizens of the school.
-This includes all school-sponsored functions at Benzie Central or at other schools with whom we are affiliated.
+This includes all school-sponsored functions at Benzie Central or at other schools/venues with whom we are affiliated.
 Teachers are responsible for establishing general rules of conduct in their classrooms.
-Violations of these classroom rules are handled at the classroom level on a reasonable basis.
+Violations of these classroom rules are handled at the classroom level on a reasonable basis, in accordance with this Handbook, or passed to an administrative level if needed.

 When discipline is required, Benzie Central Schools provides a fair and consistent set of rules.
-Disciplinary action may be taken when a student engages in behavior inconsistent with this handbook, District Policy, or state or federal law or regulation.
-Disciplinary action may include detention; in-school suspensions; out-of-school suspension; forfeiture of rights to participate in- or attend- extracurricular activities as well as end-of-the-year activities, loss of driving privileges, the revocation of a work permit, and exclusion from ceremonies including but not limited to graduation.
+Disciplinary action may be taken when a student engages in behavior inconsistent with this handbook, District Policy, or state/federal law or regulation.
+Disciplinary action may include (but is not limited too) detention; in-school suspensions; out-of-school suspension; forfeiture of rights to participate in- or attend-extracurricular activities as well as end-of-the-year activities, loss of driving privileges, the revocation of a work permit, and exclusion from ceremonies including but not limited to graduation.